protocol/launchpad/content/en/curriculum/dev-tools/bacalhau/index.md

 * **Option 3 –** Run Bacalhau in [Gitpod](https://gitpod.io/#https://github.com/protocol/launchpad-tutorials) in a web browser

 ### Tutorials
-* [Install the Bacalhau Client](https://docs.bacalhau.org/getting-started/installation/#install-the-bacalhau-client) - See instructions for installing Bacalhau on your local machine
+* [Install the Bacalhau Client](https://docs.bacalhau.org/getting-started/installation/#install-the-bacalhau-client) - See instructions for installing Bacalhau on your local machine.
-* [Running Oandas in Bacalhau](https://docs.bacalhau.org/examples/workload-onboarding/python-pandas/) – In this tutorial, you will deploy a Python script on Bacalhau.
-The script a basic application that uses the Pandas Python library
+* [Running Pandas in Bacalhau](https://docs.bacalhau.org/examples/workload-onboarding/python-pandas/) – In this tutorial, you will deploy a Python script on Bacalhau.
+The script is a basic application that uses the Pandas Python library.
 * [Tutorial Name](URL)